-- This is not a project that can be completed in a weekend.
-No matter how small the countertop is, there's at least a 10 day curing process in which you will need to do your grinding and polishing.
+1. This is not a project that can be completed in a weekend.
+No matter how small the countertop is, there's at least a 10-day curing process during which you will need to do your grinding and polishing.

-- The final outcome might not be exactly what you expected, especially if you're doing it for the first time.
-The good news is that there are ways to remedy many outcomes that you might not like.
+3. The final outcome might not be exactly what you expected, especially if you're doing it for the first time.
+The good news is that there are ways to remedy many outcomes that you don’t like.

-I highly recommend that you buy the book Concrete Countertops by Fu-Tung Cheng before attempting ANY concrete countertop project.
-Fu-Tung Cheng is the master and if you're looking to be the karate kid of concrete countertops, you should buy this book.
-Ralph Macchio wouldn't even think of doing concrete countertops based on my instructable.
+I also highly recommend that you buy the book Concrete Countertops by Fu-Tung Cheng before attempting ANY concrete countertop project.
+Fu-Tung Cheng is the master and if you're looking to be the Karate Kid of concrete countertops, buy this book.
+Ralph Macchio wouldn't even think of doing concrete countertops without Fu-Tung Cheng’s help.

 Step 1: You'll Need (Good) Help